apisec-inc/releases/docs/index.md

         - OAS Url added to EthicalCheck Executive summary Report.
 	- Sort by category made case INSENSITIVE.
 	- Download project Endpoints links moved to the top of the page instead of bottom.

 !!! success "Fixes"

-	- Manage Ados dialog window fixed and Sorting Added.
+	- Manage ADOS dialog window fixed and Sorting Added.
 	- Vulnerabilities-detail page redirecting to playbook and pagination issues fixed.
 	- The Success rate issue on the scan details page is fixed.

 ??? note "Note"

 	- Private Scanners will need to be refreshed.

-## APIsec - November 16th,2022
+## APIsec - November 16th, 2022

 !!! danger "Security"

 	- 2FA Implemented at Org Level.

 !!! tip "Features"

-	- CICD Integration - drone integration introduced.
+	- CI/CD Integration - drone integration introduced.
 	- Search Categories by tag and Name added.

 !!! abstract "Improvements"